school-brainhack/school-brainhack.github.io/content/en/project/tulpa/index.md

 - r2 is a measure for the percentage of variance explained.
 Not relevant here, thus, remove it.
 - explain permutation test for significance testing.
 - apply the classifer on beta maps per trials (there are 10 trials per run).
 I can use ROIs or entire beta masks.
 The model will take care of the many variables.
-- try a searchlight appraoch: train a classifer on different ROIs or voxels and then compare the accuracy.
-This could lead to a accuracy map with voxel resolution, however, this is computationally expensive.
+- try a searchlight approach: train a classifer on different ROIs or voxels and then compare the accuracy.
+This could lead to an accuracy map with voxel resolution, however, this is computationally expensive.
 - it's important to  **de-mean** my data before doing this (e.g. use z-score).
 - look into **stratified cross validation** to deal with multiple runs per subject in the classifier.
 If I use stratification this shouldn't be a problem.